kichkiro/bidoo_free_bets/README.md

 1 - Reads and takes bets from different channels (Web Push Notification, Email ...) and enters them in a dictionary.

-2 - Send links for bets on a telegram channel (for a public utility service) [Link Channel](https://t.me/bidoo_puntate_gratis "Bidoo - Puntate Gratis").
+2 - Send links for bets on a telegram channel (for a public utility service).

 3 - Claim all bets in the dictionary on the Bidoo site via Selenium.